OpenMW-Mod-Collection/BestFriendsForever/README.md

 # Good Company (OpenMW)

-Collection of small utilities for followers made with performance in mind.
+A collection of utilities for followers made with performance in mind.
 Modernized Attend Me, if you will.

-[Attend Me](https://www.nexusmods.com/morrowind/mods/51232) is great.
-But it can be improved.
+[Attend Me](https://www.nexusmods.com/morrowind/mods/51232) is great, but it can be improved.
 That's why I'm presenting to you Good Company - performant and modernized alternative to Attend Me!

 Featuring: